Probing a regular black hole within asymptotically safe gravity via strong gravitational lensings and optical appearances: Introduction

-In this paper, we mainly have two goals.
-First, we calculate the strong deflection angle of light in the regular black hole spacetime within asymptotically safe gravity.
-Second, based on the analytical expression of the strong deflection angle, we further study the observables in strong field regime related to the respective GL, and evaluate them by supposing the supermassive black holes $M87^*$ and $SgrA^*$ as the lens by the regular black holes in asymptotically safe gravity, respectively.
+In this paper, we mainly have three goals.
+First, we calculate the strong deflection angle of light in the regular black hole spacetime introduced by Bonanno et al. in \cite{Bonanno:2023rzk} within asymptotically safe gravity.
+Second, based on the analytical expression of the strong deflection angle, we further study the observables in strong field regime related to the respective GL, and evaluate them by supposing the supermassive black holes $M87^*$ and $SgrA^*$ as the lens by this regular black hole in asymptotically safe gravity, respectively.
+Final, we investigate the optical appearances around the regular black hole illuminated by thin spherical accretion flows in the gravity framework.

-Our paper is organized as follows: In Sec.~\ref{section2}, we first do a brief review on the logarithmic behavior of the deflection angle and the lensing observables in the strong field limit in a generic static, spherically symmetric spacetime.
-In Sec.~\ref{section3}, following the technique introduced by Bozza \cite{Bozza:2002zj} and improved by Tsukamoto \cite{Tsukamoto:2016jzh}, we calculate the strong deflection angle around regular black holes in asymptotically safe gravity, and then evaluate the lensing observables of the supermassive black holes in this gravity framework.
-Finally Sec.~\ref{section4} is for conclusion.
+Our paper is organized as follows: In Sec.~\ref{section2}, we first do a brief review on the static spherically symmetric regular black hole solution within asymptotically safe gravity, then following the technique introduced by Bozza \cite{Bozza:2002zj} and improved by Tsukamoto \cite{Tsukamoto:2016jzh}, we calculate the strong deflection angle around a regular black hole in asymptotically safe gravity, and evaluate the lensing observables of the supermassive black holes in this gravity framework.
+In Sec.~\ref{section4}, we investigate the optical features of regular black hole surrounded by an optically and geometrically thin accretion flow with spherically symmetric.
+Finally Sec.~\ref{section5} is for conclusions.
 Throughout this paper we use the geometric units with $G=c=1$ unless otherwise specified.